GoldenChrysus/ffxiv-ember-overlay/README.md

 16. Enter https://goldenchrysus.github.io/ffxiv/ember-overlay/ and click "Ok."
 17. In the section entitled "OverlayProc," click "Start/Stop OverlayProc."
 18. Click "Open Manager."
-19. In the section entitled "Overlay List," double click "Ember Overlay" _or_ select "Ember Overlay" and click "New."
+19. In the section entitled "Overlay List," select "Ember Overlay" and click "New."
 It should then appear in the section entitled "Overlay Windows" and should be visible in your FFXIV game.

 ## Building
 To build this yourself, do the following: